Segment the imagery

 A preview of the segmentation is added to the map.
 It is also added to the Contents pane with the name Preview_Segmented.

 At the full extent, the output layer does not appear to have been segmented the way you wanted.
 Features such as vegetation seem to have been grouped into many segments that blur together, especially on the left side of the image.
 Tiny segments that seem to encompass only a handful of pixels dot the area as well.
 However, this image is being generated on the fly, which means the processing will change based on the map extent.
 At full extent, the image is generalized to save time.
-You'll zoom in to reduce the generalization, so you can better see what the segmentation looks like with the parameters you chose.
+You will zoom in to reduce the generalization, so you can better see what the segmentation looks like with the parameters you chose.

 - Zoom to the neighborhood in the middle of the image.